zuiko21/minimOS/hard/roñavid.md

 - The video addresses are generated in a nice **contiguous, linear** fashion.

 The uppermost bits of the "high" ROM carry the `/HS`, `/VS` and `/DE` (display enable) signals.
-Since we are addressing a 32 kiB VRAM, we need the remaining 15 bits but, as we have used up 3 out of all 16 ROM output bits, the *two least-significant bits* which are missing will come **direct from the counters** (would need to be *tristated*, though).
+Since we are addressing a 32 kiB VRAM, we need another 15 bits but, as we have used up 3 out of all 16 ROM output bits, the *two least-significant bits* which are missing will come **direct from the counters** (would need to be *tristated*, though).